 - 1. All 4-H dairy animals must be housed in 4-H dairy facility unless given permission by 4-H and Open Superintendent to house in the Dairy Palace, see text box below for rules. - 2.
 All animals must have been owned or cared for by the exhibitor continually since June 1st - 3.
 All purebred animals must be owned by the youth.
 Joint, syndicate, family, or farm ownership is not considered individual ownerships.
 This means that the name of the animal's registration must be the youth showing the animal.
-The only exception to this rule is for exhibitors who are leasing an animal and have met all the requirements of the lease/non-ownership requirements. - 4.
+The only exceptions to this rule are for exhibitors who are leasing an animal and have met all the requirements of the lease/non-ownership agreement, and for youth with dairy cattle whom have an animal registered to two siblings that comply with New York State Fair eligibility. - 4.
 Papers showing the health of animals exhibited must be presented to the superintendent in charge before the animals are placed in the exhibitor's stalls.
 Each exhibitor is to supply his own grain, hay and bedding. - 5.
 Each exhibitor is expected to care for his or her animals throughout the week. - 6.
 Only registered animals will be accepted in Purebred classes.
 Purebred animals must be accompanied by registration papers made out in the name of the exhibitor by June 1st for Fulton and Montgomery Counties and will be checked before show day.
 All dairy breeds will follow the recommendation of national shows concerning purebred status for their appropriate breed. - 7.
 Grade dairy cattle are not registered in any breed association herd book but are usually purebreds that have the characteristics of a breed.
 Grade also includes crossbred animals.
 Youth exhibiting grade cattle must have completed a "4-H Livestock Certificate" prior to June1st. - 8.
 Genetic Recovery Animals any third generation animal of any breed that is in a Genetic Recovery Program with registration papers showing a "GR" prefix may be shown in breed classes.
 "OA" & "PR" animals must be shown in grade classes. - 9.
 Only animals worthy of a first award will receive first place money, regardless of competition. - 10.
 4-H exhibitors wishing to exhibit in open class competition must contact the Fair Secretary's office. - 11.
-All animals born before June 1, 2022 must be dehorned at least three weeks before arrival on the fairgrounds. - 12.
+All animals born before June 1, 2023 must be dehorned at least three weeks before arrival on the fairgrounds. - 12.
 Dairy Superintendent will assign stall space. (see text box below)